 Josh’s PhD research continued his earlier work on the relationship between popular conceptions of morality and their interplay with the law.
-He is interested in the increased appeal to morality beyond black letter law in contemporary legal and political discourse, and the extent to which this is superseding beliefs that law should be nominally separate to moral codes and subjective class biases.
+He is interested the extent to which morality is the source of the normative claim made by law to provide a legitimate reason to guide our actions.